lolero/normalized-reducers-utils/README.md

 more than the apps' purposes and business logic.

-Many of these projects are so busy sorting out features and aesthetics that they don't allocate much time to address the scalabity of their state's design.
+Many of these projects are so busy sorting out features and aesthetics that they don't allocate much time to address the scalabity of their state's design, as well the handling of asynchronous logic such as the handling of AJAX calls to remote APIs.
+As the amount and complexity of the app's features grow, their maintenance and scaling becomes increasingly more expensive and cumbersome.
-As the amount and complexity of the app's features grow, maintaining the growing amount of reducers with a variety of structures for their respective purposes becomes increasingly more expensive and cumbersome.
-Not to mention the bugs that arise from consuming and modifying these reducers without types for their structures and data which can be resolved by the components that consume them.
+This is a result of a growing amount of reducers with a variety of structures for their respective purposes, as well as the non standardized handling of an increasing number of async calls to RESTful servers for a variety of data that the app requires.

 This project started while refactoring an app that consumes many related entities from their respective microservices and presents their data in a web interface.
 As more entities were added to the application, maintaining the reducers that stored their data and the actions that modified them became very inefficient.
-Then, after cleaning up the state and experiencing the benefits of a standard reducer structure and reducer-hitting actions, this set of generic types and functions began to come together as an underlying architecture for scalable react-redux applications.
+What's more, the scattered promises that handled the fetching of the entities, sometimes in component's methods and others in redux middleware or custom service classes, made the management and tracking of the ongoing calls difficult to follow and debug.
+Then, after cleaning up the state and migrating all async logic to a dedicated layer in redux middleware, the benefits of a standard reducer structure and reducer-hitting actions became evident and this set of generic types and functions began to come together as an underlying architecture for scalable react-redux applications.

 A standard structure for all reducers and the interactions with them simplifies their maintenance.
 On the other hand, the normalization of reducers